akinomyoga/ble.sh/README.md

 Otherwise, if the make variables `INSDIR` is specified, it will be installed directly on `$INSDIR`.
 Otherwise, if the environment variable `$XDG_DATA_HOME` is defined, the install location will be `$XDG_DATA_HOME/blesh`.
 If none of these variables are specified, the default install location is `~/.local/share/blesh`.

+The comment lines and blank lines in the script files are stripped in the installation process.
+If you would like to keep these lines in the script files, please specify the argument `strip_comment=no` to `make`.

 To set up `.bashrc` see [Sec.
 1.3](#set-up-bashrc).